 As Dr. Birute Mary Galdikas rescues orangutans orphaned through the Borneo’s vast illegal logging problem, Dr. Dame Daphne M. Sheldrick does the same for elephants that lose their mothers to illegal poaching in Kenya.
 These women are a unique inspiration to the parent in each of us, and witnessing their adopted childrens' respective stories unfold, you will follow them from their loneliness in the wild, to their rescue, rehabilitation, and eventual reintroduction back into the wild.
 The forty five minutes of film truly is a fairy tale come to life; the story is certainly uplifting, though discouraging at the same time.
 The story of the animals’ orphaning at the hands of human acts would be altogether too depressing for children if the critters (and Freeman’s narration) weren’t so gosh-darned cute.

 Wildlife and travel documentaries are special to anyone with a traveler’s heart.
 They take destinations, vistas and wildlife, and deposit them all directly in front of an audience in a theater or living room.
 The team at Global Basecamps would like to think we do the opposite: bring the audience to the wild.
 Among our many featured destinations, travel to East Africa is becoming increasingly popular.
-Ecotours to Tanzania and Kenya bring travelers face to face with these animals, and our custom tours can easily accommodate travel to the Sheldrick Elephant Orphanage featured in Born to Be Wild.
+Ecotours can bring travelers face to face with these animals, and our Kenya safari tours can easily accommodate travel to the Sheldrick Elephant Orphanage featured in Born to Be Wild.
 We have also sent clients to Camp Leakey in Indonesia, the wilderness research camp mentioned in the film, to interact directly with the easily lovable orangutans of the region.
 Watching one documentary out of many is one thing, but meeting these loveable orphans face-to-trunk can be a once in a lifetime experience.Photos courtesy of Warner Bros.
 Pictures